-Alcohol paraphernalia, including but not limited to, empty alcohol containers, is strictly prohibited on College premises and in residence hall rooms.
+Alcohol paraphernalia is strictly prohibited in residence hall rooms unless all occupants of the room are of the legal age to consume alcohol.
+This includes, but is not limited to, empty alcohol containers, shot glasses, and beer pong tables.
 Alcohol paraphernalia that is discovered in a residence hall room will be treated as evidence of alcohol consumption by all occupants (present or not) and guests in the room.